A Model for Multi-Agent Heterogeneous Interaction Problems: Problem formulation

-\paragraph{Minimizing the harm} The harm caused by attackers sampled from $Q_a$ is \beq{ \text{Harm}(P_d) = \textstyle \sum_a Q_a \Bar{F}_a. } It is a function of the defender distribution $P_d$ and our goal is to minimize it.
-When $F_a(m) = m^\a$, this optimization problem can be solved analytically to obtain \beq{ \bar F_a = \G(1+\alpha)/\tilde{P}_a^\alpha, } where $\G$ is the Gamma function.
-We will refer to this as the ``analytical harm'' in the rest of the paper.
+\paragraph{Minimizing the harm} Our goal is to minimize \beq{ \text{Harm}(P_d) = \textstyle \sum_a Q_a \Bar{F}_a. } caused by the attacker team with distribution of types given by $Q_a$; note that it is a function of the defender distribution $P_d$ through $\Bar{F}_a$.
+When $F_a(m) = m^\a$, we can show that the optimal value of this objective is achieved for \beq{ \bar F_a = \G(1+\alpha)/\tilde{P}_a^\alpha, } where $\G$ is the Gamma function~\cite{Mayer_organized}.
+We will refer to the corresponding harm as the ``analytical harm'' in the rest of the paper.
 The harm incurred for different settings, e.g., a sub-optimal defender distribution $P_d$, a reinforcement learned-policy, etc. can all be compared to this quantity.